sleclercq/mtgox-java/README.md

 Current status
 --------------

-Some of the private HTTP API functions and the websocker subscription functions are not yet fully implemented.
+Some of the private HTTP API functions and the websocket subscription functions are not yet fully implemented.
 Send me a request if you need a particular function that is not available.
 You can see what methods are implemented in the java API interface here... http://goo.gl/NxBG6

 Using in your own project
 -------------------------